vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/Sacred-ground_Bakker.md

 \[ b\] ulvaḥ parā ˙

-nmukho bhaviṣyatīti er I take prāṅmukham, like bulvaṁtiraścīnam

-. , as an adverb qualifying ajījanat: ‘ bulva, i.e. transversely, while facing forward/eastwards \( prā ˙
+nmukho bhaviṣyatīti er I take prāṅmukham, like bulvaṁtiraścīnaṁ, as an adverb qualifying ajījanat: ‘ bulva, i.e. transversely, while facing forward/eastwards \( prā ˙

 nmukham\), he has begotten \(the pupil\)’; this adverb, referring to the position of the teacher, serves to pronounce the contrast with the pupil, who will turn away \( parā ˙